 Setup for security keys is a bit more technical, but once complete, it makes life much easier.
 The process is simplified to look like this:

 - Sign into your account using your password.

 - As long as you have your security key on your keychain (for phones) or plugged into your USB port, you’ll immediately get access.
 No need for codes or additional steps.

 In this scenario, nobody is able to log into your account unless they have both your password and your physical security key.

 Again, no single method is foolproof, but it’s certainly the next step of added security for your important accounts, which I’ll detail below.

 Recommended Uses for 2-Factor Authentication (TODAY!)

 The 2-Factor Authentication method is being used by a growing number of companies including financial institutions, social media platforms and many other online applications.

-- Your Email: Set aside time to enable 2-factor authentication for your email before it’s too late.
-This added layer of security is available for Gmail, Hotmail, Yahoo, Office 365 and others.
+- Your Email: Set aside time to enable 2-factor authentication for email before it’s too late.
+This added layer of security is available for Gmail, Hotmail, Yahoo, Office 365 and many other popular email providers.
 If your email service provider doesn’t offer 2-factor authentication, honestly, it’s time to start migrating to a new email.

 - Your Financial Institution: Unless you still live in the stone age, you probably manage your bank account online.
 All major banks allow – and even encourage – their customers to enable 2-factor authentication.
 Go into your security profile and set it up.